Facilitating e-veterinary certification based on single window system

 Background

-In 2015, the STDF Working Group took particular interest in electronic certification in SPS, and through a session of discussion concluded that "there is still a lack of understanding amongst SPS and trade practitioners regarding the implementation of e-certification."
+In 2015, the STDF working group took particular interest in e-certification in SPS.
+After a session discussion, it was concluded that "there is still a lack of understanding among SPS and trade practitioners regarding the implementation of e-certification".

-A subsequent STDF "Seminar on electronic SPS certification" conducted in June 2016 focused on addressing the opportunities and challenges related to the implementation of electronic SPS certification systems, particularly in developing countries.
+A subsequent STDF seminar on SPS e-certification, held in June 2016, focused on addressing the opportunities and challenges related to its implementation, particularly in developing countries.

-Ultimately, a project submitted by five applicant countries (Cambodia, Eswatini, Nigeria, Paraguay and Zimbabwe) was approved by the STDF Working Group at its meeting on 30-31 October 2017 and the OIE was appointed to implement the Project, as requested by the applicant countries.
+A project submitted by five applicant countries (Cambodia, Eswatini, Nigeria, Paraguay and Zimbabwe) was approved by the STDF working group at a meeting in October 2017.
+The WOAH was appointed to implement the project, as requested by applicant countries.

 Results

-The main product developed by the Project was a report drafted by a consultant and reviewed by the experts of the Reference Group and the Steering Committee.
-The report describes the state of play of veterinary certification and single window systems in selected developing and developed countries as well as current activities undertaken by relevant international organisations.
+The main product developed through the project was a report drafted by a consultant, then reviewed by experts of the reference group and steering committee.
+The report describes the state of play of veterinary e-certification and single window systems in selected developing and developed countries, as well as current activities undertaken by relevant international organizations.

 The report is structured in two sections based on the following main outputs:

-The OIE together with the Steering Committee developed an in-country survey plan based on:
+The WOAH, along with the steering committee, developed an in-country survey plan based on:

 • A questionnaire.
-11 countries completed the questionnaire; and
+11 countries completed the questionnaire.

 • In-country visits.
-5 developing countries received a visit by experts on certification and single window.
+5 developing countries received a visit by experts on e-certification and a single window system.

-The Project included an in-country survey for developed and developing countries (Australia, Chile, Eswatini, France, Japan, Malaysia, Nigeria, Paraguay, Singapore, United Kingdom and Zimbabwe) aimed to collect information on their current situation in relation to e-certification and single window.
+The project included an in-country survey for developed and developing countries (Australia, Chile, Eswatini, France, Japan, Malaysia, Nigeria, Paraguay, Singapore, United Kingdom and Zimbabwe), which was aimed at collecting information about their current situation in relation to e-certification and a single window system.
+Eswatini, Malaysia, Nigeria, Paraguay and Zimbabwe also received a visit from an e-certification and single window expert to facilitate deeper insight into their current national situations.

-Output 2: Research about on-going work on e-certification in other SPS areas and analysis of the commonalities and differences
+Research about ongoing work on e-certification in other SPS areas and analysis of commonalities and differences

-Based on a desk-top research, commonalities and differences were identified between other SPS areas and veterinary certification, based on experiences from the following organisations: Codex Alimentarius; International Plant Protection Convention (IPPC); Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES); the World Customs Organisation (WCO).
+Based on desktop research, commonalities and differences were identified between other SPS areas and veterinary certification.
+This was based on experiences from the following organizations: Codex Alimentarius, the International Plant Protection Convention (IPPC), the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), and the World Customs Organization (WCO).

 These four existing frameworks in SPS areas are described below:

-• The Codex Alimentarius framework includes an electronic working group that develops guidance on paperless certification and provides a data model of its Generic Official Certificate which does not introduce specific hardware and/or software requirements at national level.
+• The Codex Alimentarius framework includes an electronic working group that develops guidance on paperless certification and provides a data model of its generic official certificate, which does not introduce specific hardware and/or software requirements at the national level.

-• The IPPC framework, consisting in the development of the Global ePhyto Hub and the Generic ePhyto National System.
+• The IPPC framework, comprising the development of the Global ePhyto Hub and the Generic ePhyto National System.

-• The eCITES framework, which includes making available a CITES e-permitting toolkit and working together with the United Nations Conference on Trade and Development (UNCTAD) on UNCTAD’s Automated System for Customs Data (ASYCUDA) eCITES module.
+• The eCITES framework, which includes making available a CITES e-permitting toolkit, and working together with the United Nations Conference on Trade and Development (UNCTAD) on its automated system for the customs data eCITES module.

-• The WCO framework on exchange of information "Globally Networked Customs", encompasses all relevant tools and standards including the WCO Data Model, a semantic and messaging standard which does not require specific hardware and/or software solutions at national level.
+• The WCO framework on the exchange of information, titled "globally networked customs", encompasses all relevant tools and standards, including the WCO Data Model, a semantic and messaging standard that does not require specific hardware and/or software solutions at the national level.

 Recommendations

-Based on the findings of the report, the OIE has been advised to consider the following recommendations:
+Based on the findings of the report, the WOAH has been advised to consider the following recommendations:

-1. Introduction into the OIE Terrestrial Animal Health Code and the Aquatic Animal Health Code additional guidance on the transition from a paper to an electronic format on the basis of a single window system.
+• Introducing the WOAH Terrestrial Animal Health Code and the Aquatic Animal Health Code’s additional guidance to transition to an electronic format based on a single window system.

-2. The establishment of an ad hoc Group with dedicated tasks with regards to e-veterinary certification on the basis of a single window system.
+• Establishing an ad hoc group with dedicated tasks related to e-veterinary certification based on a single window system.

-e-Veterinary certification at national level should not be an isolated process of the Veterinary Authorities and similarly e-veterinary certification at international level should not become an isolated process for the OIE.
-Cooperation between the OIE, IPPC and Codex as well as Customs authorities will help countries effectively develop e-veterinary certification for international trade on the basis of a Single Window system.
+e-Veterinary certification at the national level should not be an isolated process among veterinary authorities.
+Similarly, e-veterinary certification at the international level should not be an isolated process for the WOAH.
+Cooperation between the WOAH, IPPC and Codex, as well as customs authorities, will help countries develop e-veterinary certification for international trade based on the single window system.

-• Work with the UNCTAD to develop a standardised e-veterinary certification technical solution for export and import with the use of the OIE Derived Information Package from the WCO.
+• Work with the UNCTAD to develop a standardized e-veterinary certification technical solution for export and import with the use of the WOAH derived information package from the WCO.

-• Further explore with the Codex Alimentarius Commission the possibility of incorporating the Codex Derived Information Package from WCO in the above cooperation with UNCTAD on standardised e-certification technical solutions for import and export.
+• Further explore with the Codex Alimentarius commission the possibility of incorporating the Codex derived information package on standardized e-certification technical solutions for import and export.

-• Further explore with the IPPC Secretariat the possibility of exchanging electronic veterinary certificates through the Global ePhyto Hub; the potential for expansion of the Generic ePhyto National System (GeNS) to enable it to be used for international trade of animals and animal products.
+• Further explore with the IPPC secretariat the possibility of exchanging electronic veterinary certificates through the Global ePhyto Hub; and the potential for expanding the Generic ePhyto National System (GeNS) to enable it to be used for international trade of animals and animal products.

-• Investigate the possibility of a partnership with the World Bank Group in its efforts to implement the World Trade Organization's Trade Facilitation Agreement (TFA).
+• Investigate the possibility of a partnership with the World Bank Group in its efforts to implement the World Trade Organization's Trade Facilitation Agreement.

-This off-the-shelf software solution is expected to benefit from cooperation between the OIE and the WCO on the WCO data model and the OIE Derived Information Package.
-Formal validation of the Package will also assist countries to better engage in international trade of animals and animal products through e-veterinary certification.
+• The software solution is expected to benefit from cooperation between the WOAH and the WCO on the WCO data model and the WOAH derived information package.
+Formal validation of the package will also assist countries to better engage in the international trade of animals and animal products through e-certification.

-The WCO data model also contains the Codex Derived Information Package.
-Countries with limited resources and IT infrastructure might be interested in working with an off-the-shelf software solution for electronic certification by Veterinary Authorities and for electronic certification by food authorities.
-Such a multi-disciplinary software solution can be created by incorporating the WCO data model OIE Derived Information Package together with the Codex Derived Information Package.
+• The WCO data model also contains the Codex derived information package.
+Countries with limited resources and IT infrastructure might be interested in working with an off-the-shelf software solution for electronic certification by veterinary authorities and for e-certification by food authorities.
+Such a multidisciplinary software solution can be created by incorporating the WCO data model with the WOAH derived information package and the Codex derived information package.

 Documents